yhbyun/statamic-addon-webpacker/DOCUMENTATION.md

 ![](https://raw.githubusercontent.com/jimblue/statamic-addon-webpacker/master/img/terminal_mode_prod.png)

+> NOTE: You can access to environment setting from your assets with the boolean const `STATAMIC_DEV` and `STATAMIC_PROD`

 Hell yeah!!!
 You can now switch from developement to production and vice versas without any hassle.
 Just `npm run my_desires` and drink a coffee 🤘!

 ## 🌈 Tags